euberdeveloper/unitn-machine-learning-assignment/README.md

 ## The project

 The project consisted in training a neural network so that it could classify the type of a galaxy.
+[This](https://github.com/euberdeveloper/unitn-machine-learning-assignment/blob/main/assets/consegna.pdf) was the assignment.

 ## The code